 I use corrugated cardboard primarily for my bases.
 To make the house bases I cut out several layers of corrugated cardboard, hot glue them together, then cover the entire thing with paper followed by paint.

 Can you make little houses with corrugated cardboard?
 Absolutely.
 And it makes a very sturdy house.
-But the major problem is that it is hard to cut especially details like windows out of corrugated cardboard.
+But the major problem is that it is hard to cut especially for details like windows out of corrugated cardboard.
 In addition, it doesn't fold well so you would have to cut out each piece separately.
 After that glue the pieces together.
 Hot glue works best for a thick material like corrugated cardboard.

 Bottom line: It's great for bases, but not great for little houses though you can use it for that.